-- Provide advice, limited and extensive pro se assistance, and representation, to Native American crime victims in tribal and state courts in eastern Washington to include in person appearances in courts - Develop and maintain relationships with tribal DV advocate programs and personnel.
-This includes willingness and ability to travel across Eastern Washington for outreach. - Engage with the client communities and conduct legal education events for client groups, social and human services providers, and civil and tribal justice system stakeholders. - Work collaboratively with NAU colleagues and field offices to identify and address the most critical needs of Native American crime victim communities in Eastern Washington. - Help identify and develop online resources and identify self-help resources and tools for crime victims for use by attorneys and/or unrepresented litigants. - Serve as a resource to other advocates on tribal court practice, and legal issues arising from a client's crime victimization. - Support and lead the work of NJP partners, including the Native American Task Force, volunteer lawyers, private attorneys, other legal aid providers, and organizations addressing the legal needs of Native Americans crime victims. - Utilize NJP's case management and timekeeping systems and comply with all applicable regulatory requirements and reporting needs.
+- Provide advice, limited and extensive pro se assistance, and representation, to Native American crime victims in tribal and state courts in eastern Washington, south Puget Sound or Olympic Peninsula region, depending on location. - Develop and maintain relationships with tribal DV advocate programs and personnel.
+This includes willingness and ability to travel across identified regions for outreach. - Engage with the client communities and conduct legal education events for client groups, social and human services providers, and civil and tribal justice system stakeholders. - Work collaboratively with NAU colleagues and field offices to identify and address the most critical needs of Native American crime victim communities in the assigned region. - Help identify and develop online resources and identify self-help resources and tools for crime victims for use by attorneys and/or unrepresented litigants. - Serve as a resource to other advocates on tribal court practice, and legal issues arising from a client's crime victimization. - Support the work of NJP partners, including the Native American Task Force, volunteer lawyers, private attorneys, other legal aid providers, and organizations addressing the legal needs of Native Americans crime victims. - Utilize NJP's case management and timekeeping systems and comply with all applicable regulatory requirements and reporting needs.